 If you want to get off the beaten path and feel like a true explorer, consider planning your next trip to one the countries with the lowest tourism density.

 Australian travel company Intrepid has released an Adventure Travel Index, which shines a light on countries where the total visitor arrivals make up just a small percentage of the country’s permanent population, based on World Tourism Organization data.
 For example, the country with the lowest tourism density is Tanzania, which sees enough tourists to match 2.31% of its population.
-However, a country like Croatia, with only 4.1 million locals, saw its population vastly outnumbers by 57.6 million tourists – a whopping 1380% more than its population.

 Here are the top 10 countries where locals greatly outnumber tourists.